Justin Verlander, Giants agree to one-year, $15M contract: Reports

-The Giants reportedly are adding a future National Baseball Hall of Famer to their roster.
+The Giants officially have added a future National Baseball Hall of Famer to their roster.

+Veteran ace Justin Verlander has signed a one-year, $15 million contract with San Francisco, the team officially announced Saturday.
+ESPN's Jeff Passan and Jesse Rogers first reported the news Tuesday.
+To make room on the roster for Verlander, the Giants designated catcher Blake Sabol for assignment.

+OFFICIAL: The #SFGiants have signed three-time Cy Young Award winner and nine-time All-Star, Justin Verlander, to a one-year contract for the 2025 season pic.twitter.com/kXkPrqDbag— SFGiants (@SFGiants) January 12, 2025

-San Francisco and veteran ace Justin Verlander are in agreement on a one-year contract pending a physical, ESPN's Jeff Passan reported Tuesday, citing sources.
-After missing out on Corbin Burnes, it appears the Giants pivoted to the three-time AL Cy Young Award winner who will turn 42 next month and has the second-most playoff wins of all time.
+After missing out on Corbin Burnes, the Giants pivoted to the three-time AL Cy Young Award winner who will turn 42 next month and has the second-most playoff wins of all time.

-The deal is worth $15 million, ESPN's Jesse Rogers reported shortly after Passan, citing a source.

 Verlander, a 19-year MLB veteran, compiled a 5.48 ERA with 74 strikeouts across 90.1 innings en route to a 5-6 record in 2024 with the Houston Astros.
 The ace owns a career 3.30 ERA and 1.13 WHIP, however, and is just two seasons removed from a Cy Young campaign.